 In some cases, Formal Complaints may be resolved prior to the conclusion of the OED/OEI investigation.
-These resolution processes differ depending on whether the Formal Complaint is a Title IX Prohibited Conduct Complaint or a Non-Title IX Prohibited Conduct Complaint, and may not be available in all cases.
+These resolution processes differ depending on whether the Formal Complaint is a Title IX Prohibited Conduct Complaint or a Non-Title IX Prohibited Conduct Complaint and may not be available in all cases.

 Alternative Resolution of Non-Title IX Prohibited Conduct Complaints.
 Any time during the investigation process, allegations against a Respondent may be resolved through an alternative resolution.
 An alternative resolution is a resolution that is reached through a process and/or by a sanction or restriction outside of the normal process.
-The Title IX Coordinator will ensure that any proposed alternative resolution is consistent with the University's Title IX obligations.